Jahfry/SteamOS/fallout4/install.md

 * Select all files/directories
 * Right-click > Copy
 * Go to this directory:
-  `/home/deck/.steam/steam/steamapps/common/Fallout 4`
+  `/home/deck/.steam/steam/steamapps/common/Fallout 4` (this is where you end up if you click the 'Home' location in Dolphin's left side pane)
-* Paste the files copied above
+* Paste the files copied above (if using Dolphin, when prompted, select 'Apply to All' and 'Write Into')
-* (optional) Go back to Downloads and delete the extracted files and (also optional) the F4SE archive. *You might wait until everything is working to clean these up.*
+* (optional) Go back to 'Downloads' and delete the extracted files and (also optional) the F4SE archive.
 * "Play" Fallout 4 from Steam
    * MO2 should come up, not Fallout 4
    * In MO2, click the Instance Manager button (far left of the top icon toolbar, red and blue arrows)